 While Lia, the royal, convinced herself that grubs were delicious, I raced cover to cover, gobbling up the stories like a glutton and finished the trilogy in 5 days.
 Now I can’t wait until my hard copies arrive so I can go back through them slowly to find what the author did to make me crazy.

 Mary Pearson’s venue is young adult, dystopian, science fiction.
-Her venue is not Christian fiction so there is some cursing and there are some steamy scenes.
+There is some cursing and there are some steamy scenes.
 The characters are guided by their beliefs in stories and gods plural.
 It didn’t bother me because I was reading for entertainment and good writing, not for a theological lesson.
 On Amazon the three books have a total of over 1300 reviews and they all have a four and half star ratings.
-I’d recommend The Remnant Chronicles to anyone who can read past the things that are not Christian and who wants to get lost in adventure and romance.
+I’d recommend The Remnant Chronicles to anyone who wants to get lost in adventure and romance.

 And now I’ve finished The Remnant Chronicles.
 I need another exciting read.
 Do you have any suggestions?